redux-saga/redux-saga/docs/api/README.md

 - If there are pending takers, then invoke the oldest taker with the message.
 - Otherwise put the message on the underlying buffer

 `Channel.close():` closes the channel which means no more puts will be allowed.
 If there are pending takers and no buffered messages, then all takers will be invoked with `END`.
-If there are buffered messages, then thoses messages will be delivered first to takers until the buffer become empty.
+If there are buffered messages, then those messages will be delivered first to takers until the buffer become empty.
 Any remaining takers will be then invoked with `END`.

 ### Buffer